AdaCore/gnatstudio/docs/users_guide/environment.rst

 *GPS_CHANGELOG_USER*
   .. index:: GPS_CHANGELOG_USER

   Contains the user and e-mail to use in the global ChangeLog files.
-Note that the common usage is to have two spaces between the name and the e-mail.
-Ex:
-  "John Does  <john.doe@home.com>"
+  Common usage is to have two spaces between the name and the e-mail, like "John Does <john.doe@home.com>"

 *GPS_STARTUP_PATH*
   .. index:: GPS_STARTUP_PATH

   Contains the value of the `PATH` environment variable just before GPS was started.
-This is used by GPS to restore the proper environment before spawning applications, no matter what particular directories it needed to set for its own purpose.
+GPS uses this to restore the proper environment before spawning applications no matter what directories it needed to set for its own purposes.

 *GPS_STARTUP_LD_LIBRARY_PATH*
   .. index:: GPS_STARTUP_LD_LIBRARY_PATH